Types of regulated entertainment

 - the music entertainment is in the presence of an audience of no more than 500 people

-- the person organising or managing the entertainment has been given prior written consent of the management committee of the premises, or if there is no management committee, a person who has control of the premises in connection with the carrying on by that person of a trade, business or other undertaking, or failing that a person with a relevant property interest in the premises
+- the person organising or managing the entertainment has been given prior written consent of the management committee of the premises.
+Or if there is no management committee, a person with control of the premises in connection with carrying on a trade, business or other undertaking.
+Or failing that, a person with a relevant property interest in the premises

 No licence is required for an exhibition of a film on community premises between 8am to 11pm on any day provided that:

 - the film entertainment is not provided with a view to profit